 The program provides clinical mentors and matches them with clinicians.
 Communications between mentors and clinicians is primarily via phone and Internet (email, video).
 A discussion forum, moderated by an addiction expert, allows healthcare professionals to post questions and to encourage communication among a wide range of providers.

-All PCSS MAT trainings are FREE and available to physicians, physicians’ assistants, nurse practitioners and others.
+All PCSS trainings are FREE and available to physicians, physicians’ assistants, nurse practitioners and others.